laravel/docs/passport.md

 The OAuth2 device authorization grant allows browserless or limited input devices, such as TVs and game consoles, to obtain an access token by exchanging a "device code".
 When using device flow, the device client will instruct the user to use a secondary device, such as a computer or a smartphone and connect to your server where they will enter the provided "user code" and either approve or deny the access request.

-To get started, we need to instruct Passport how to return our "user code", "authorization", and "authorization result" views.
+To get started, we need to instruct Passport how to return our "user code" and "authorization" views.
 Remember, Passport is a headless OAuth2 library.
 If you would like a frontend implementation of Laravel's OAuth features that are already completed for you, you should use an [application starter kit](/docs/{{version}}/starter-kits).

 All the authorization view's rendering logic may be customized using the appropriate methods available via the `Laravel\Passport\Passport` class.
 Typically, you should call this method from the `boot` method of your application's `App\Providers\AppServiceProvider` class.
 Passport will take care of defining the routes that returns these views: